Carson Wentz, Clues and Philly’s Hunger for Another Super Bowl Run

 Clue two: After being on the field for two-and-a-half hours and taking more reps than any of the other three quarterbacks in team drills, on a humid 81-degree morning with a hazy sun beating down, Wentz faced a rush from defensive linemen Michael Bennett and Josh Sweat.
 He nimbly hopped one way and then the other, evading the faux full-speed rush and tossing a short completion.
 Two minutes later, Wentz moved right in the pocket and fired deep down the right side, complete, to wideout Shelton Gibson.

 Thirty-eight days till opening night.
-Coach Doug Pederson has said over and over again it’ll be a doctors’ decision when Wentz plays, and they certainly will not rush him back.
-But other than seeing Wentz lumber a bit going from drill to drill Saturday morning, he looked absolutely, totally like the Carson Wentz that made this Eagles-rabid place swoon for three months last year.
+Coach Doug Pederson has said over and over again it’ll be a doctor’s decision when Wentz plays, and they certainly will not rush him back.
+But other than seeing Wentz lumber a bit going from drill to drill Saturday morning, he looked absolutely, totally like the Carson Wentz who made this Eagles-rabid place swoon for three months last year.

 We met in the Eagles media relations office Saturday afternoon.
 Wentz had a Salute to Service sweatshirt on, with a North Dakota State football cap—he always reps his alma mater with great pride—and we made small talk for a minute about the Eagles rookie tight end, Dallas Goedert, from arch-rival South Dakota State.
 Wentz, who pushed hard for the Eagles to draft Goedert, hit him for one big gain in practice earlier, and that pleased him.
 He also floated a bad interception toward Goedert too.